Things To Do In Las Vegas Without Gambling – The number of tourists set a record for Las Vegas that had not been broken in over five years.

 The prices for the rides range from five to eight dollars each, or there is an all-day pass available that offers unlimited rides for one price.

 Visit The Fake Capitals

-Visitors to the Las Vegas Premium Outlets can enjoy a variety of different places to eat, and the Premium South Outlet also features Story Time and a giant Carousel that kids can ride.
+Visitors to the Las Vegas Premium Outlets can enjoy a variety of different places to eat, and the Premium South Outlet also features Story time and a giant carousel that kids will enjoy.